mcecode/meme-party/README.md

   - [x] break up *./src/main.scss* into modules
   - [ ] reduce media query use
 - webpack
-  - [ ] follow the DRY principle in configs
+  - [x] follow the DRY principle in configs

 ### Features

 - Performance
   - [ ] for browsers that need them, dynamically insert and load web API polyfills from polyfill-library
-  - [ ] make two bundles:
+  - [ ] create two JS bundles:
-    - untranspiled, to be loaded by newer browsers
+    - untranspiled/unpolyfilled, to be loaded by newer browsers
-    - transpiled, to be loaded by older browsers
+    - transpiled/polyfilled, to be loaded by older browsers
 - UI/UX
   - [x] make `Main.hideButton` and `Main.moreButton` circular with larger horizontal writing
   - [ ] use simplebar for scrollbar styling